MatthewKaplan/100AlgorithmsChallenge/almostIncreasingSequence/README.md

 ### Check Out My [YouTube Channel](https://www.YouTube.com/CodingTutorials360)

+The array has to be constantly increasing from left to right, or it could have 1 mistake.
+So [1, 3, 2], would pass because although the 2 isn't greater then 3, it is allowed to have 1 mistake.
+But the array [1, 3, 2, 1], would fail because it has 2 mistakes.

 ---
 Given a sequence of integers as an array, determine whether it is possible to obtain a strictly increasing sequence by removing no more than one element from the array.